Study of the United States Institutes

 SUSI for Student Leaders

-Study of the U.S. Institutes (SUSIs) for Student Leaders from Europe are intensive short term academic programs whose purpose is to provide groups of undergraduate student leaders with a deeper understanding of the United States, while simultaneously enhancing their leadership skills.
-SUSI programs are five-week Institutes that consist of a balanced series of seminar discussions, readings, group presentations, and lectures.
+Study of the U.S. Institutes (SUSIs) for European Student Leaders are intensive short term academic programs whose purpose is to provide groups of undergraduate student leaders with a deeper understanding of the United States, while simultaneously enhancing their leadership skills.
+SUSI programs are four-week Institutes that consist of a balanced series of seminar discussions, readings, group presentations, and lectures.
 The coursework and classroom activities will be complemented by educational travel, site visits, leadership activities, and volunteer opportunities within the local community.
-Each Institute will have up to 22 participants and will include an academic residency component of approximately four weeks and a domestic study tour of approximately one week.
-During the academic residency, participants will also have the opportunity to engage in educational and cultural activities outside of the classroom.
+Each Institute will have up to 20 participants.
+The program will take place during the June to August time frame in 2022, pending availability of funds and ECA award approval.

 CANDIDATE DESCRIPTION AND QUALIFICATIONS: